riganti/dotvvm-samples-aws-webforms/tutorials/02-install-dotvvm.md

      }
     ```

     > After this step, the application will still be using ASP.NET Web Forms, but you may use DotVVM pages in the project as well.

+1. Make sure that `Altairis.VtipBaze.WebCore` is the startup project.

+1. Run the application by pressing F5 and make sure the application did not break.

+    > If you get _System.IO.FileLoadException_ (Could not load file or assembly XXX), it is probably caused by broken assembly redirects section.
+    >
+    > Open the `Altairis.VtipBaze.WebCore\Web.config` file, delete the entire `<runtime>` section.
+Then open the _Error List_ window in Visual Studio and double-click on the warning which starts with "Found conflicts between different versions of the same dependent assembly."
+Visual Studio will regenerate the section with the correct assembly binding redirects.